 Students at SEND Support level will have a Learner Support Passport (LSP) outlining their individual short and long term intended outcomes and actions required to achieve them.
 These are student centred and involve student, parents, and relevant school staff.

 All student progress is carefully monitored by class teachers.
-However, students identified with SEND will have a minimum of 3 SEND reviews each academic year, one of which may be at parents evening.
-We follow ASSESS-PLAN-DO-REVIEW.
-Intended outcomes are reviewed and reset as appropriate.
+Students identified with SEND will have regular reviews each academic year.

 Referrals to agencies are made as part of the graduated response when appropriate.